PagerDuty (NYSE:PD) Updates FY 2023 Earnings Guidance

 Hedge Funds Weigh In On PagerDuty

-Several institutional investors have recently added to or reduced their stakes in PD.
-Goldman Sachs Group Inc. raised its stake in shares of PagerDuty by 47.4% in the first quarter.
-Goldman Sachs Group Inc. now owns 1,099,664 shares of the company’s stock worth $37,598,000 after acquiring an additional 353,682 shares during the last quarter.
-Renaissance Technologies LLC bought a new position in shares of PagerDuty in the first quarter worth about $8,527,000.
-JPMorgan Chase & Co. raised its stake in shares of PagerDuty by 102.5% in the first quarter.
-JPMorgan Chase & Co. now owns 263,244 shares of the company’s stock worth $9,000,000 after acquiring an additional 133,253 shares during the last quarter.
-Vanguard Group Inc. raised its stake in shares of PagerDuty by 1.2% in the first quarter.
-Vanguard Group Inc. now owns 6,783,833 shares of the company’s stock worth $231,939,000 after acquiring an additional 80,474 shares during the last quarter.
-Finally, Prudential Financial Inc. raised its stake in shares of PagerDuty by 866.6% in the first quarter.
-Prudential Financial Inc. now owns 60,123 shares of the company’s stock worth $2,055,000 after acquiring an additional 53,903 shares during the last quarter.
-92.58% of the stock is owned by institutional investors.
+Hedge funds have recently made changes to their positions in the business.
+JPMorgan Chase & Co. increased its position in shares of PagerDuty by 102.5% in the first quarter.
+JPMorgan Chase & Co. now owns 263,244 shares of the company’s stock worth $9,000,000 after acquiring an additional 133,253 shares in the last quarter.
+Raymond James & Associates increased its position in shares of PagerDuty by 18.7% in the first quarter.
+Raymond James & Associates now owns 48,652 shares of the company’s stock worth $1,663,000 after acquiring an additional 7,659 shares in the last quarter.
+PNC Financial Services Group Inc. increased its position in shares of PagerDuty by 270.8% in the first quarter.
+PNC Financial Services Group Inc. now owns 1,572 shares of the company’s stock worth $53,000 after acquiring an additional 1,148 shares in the last quarter.
+MetLife Investment Management LLC increased its position in shares of PagerDuty by 53.8% in the first quarter.
+MetLife Investment Management LLC now owns 44,055 shares of the company’s stock worth $1,506,000 after acquiring an additional 15,413 shares in the last quarter.
+Finally, Rhumbline Advisers boosted its holdings in shares of PagerDuty by 17.3% during the first quarter.
+Rhumbline Advisers now owns 104,689 shares of the company’s stock worth $3,579,000 after purchasing an additional 15,422 shares during the period.
+Institutional investors and hedge funds own 92.58% of the company’s stock.

 About PagerDuty